kariljordan/toolkit-of-ideas-fork/Accessibility.md

 * What funding is available at my institution to support accessibility services?
 Does my institution offer accessibility services for free?
     * **Things you can do:**
         * Check with the Accessibility or Disability Support Services office at your institution.
-If your institution does not have these services, utilise [accommodation services made available through The Carpentries](https://carpentries.org/eia/).
+If your institution does not have these services, utilise [accessibility support services made available through The Carpentries](https://carpentries.org/eia/).
 * What accessibility needs do you have as an Instructor?
 What is your level of comfort in talking about this with your co-Instructor(s) and learners?
     * **Things you can do:**
-        * As an Instructor, if you require specific accommodations, such as captioning for videos you use in the workshop, ensure you communicate these needs to your co-Instructor(s) and discuss how to implement them effectively.
+        * As an Instructor, if you require specific accessibility support, such as captioning for videos you use in the workshop, ensure you communicate these needs to your co-Instructor(s) and discuss how to implement them effectively.
 * What will you do to ensure the decisions you make as an Instructor are not creating access barriers for learners?
     * **Things you can do:**
         * Use the guidelines set forth in the Toolkit of IDEAs in your teaching practices
         * Explore [Universal Design for Learning](https://www.cast.org/impact/universal-design-for-learning-udl) and use diverse methods for instruction, including presenting content in various formats, including text, audio, and visuals, to accommodate different learning styles and preferences.
 * Who can you connect with in your organisation or region to learn more about accessibility to include learners with disabilities in your workshops?
     * **Things you can do:**
         * Most colleges and universities have a Resource Office that can help to ensure that events are accessible to all attendees.
-This office will provide guidance on what types of accommodations are available and how to arrange them.
-Institutions have different requirements on the amount of lead time needed to set up accommodations.
+This office will provide guidance on what types of accessibility support is available and how to arrange them.
+Institutions have different requirements on the amount of lead time needed to set up accessibility support.
 We recommend contacting them as soon as you schedule a Carpentries event.
-        * Organisations may have a variety of resources available to help with providing accommodations.
+        * Organisations may have a variety of resources available to help with providing accessibility support.
 This could be Human Resources or Diversity and Inclusion Departments.
-These departments can share what accommodations are available and how to arrange them.
+These departments can share what accessibility support is available and how to arrange them.
 This may include a Disability Officer, a Diversity and Inclusion Manager, or an Accessibility Coordinator.
-        * Employee resource groups (ERGs) might be available to support inclusion and provide guidance and support on accommodations.
+        * Employee resource groups (ERGs) might be available to support inclusion and provide guidance and accessibility support.
 * How will you give yourself grace and welcome the learning opportunity when you inevitably make a mistake or get something wrong?
     * **Things you can do:**
         * Embrace the understanding that mistakes are part of the learning process.
 If you make an error during the workshop, view it as an opportunity to model a growth mindset for your learners.
 Acknowledge the mistake, correct it, and continue, emphasising the importance of learning from challenges.